QuickBooks Blog

 Key takeaways:

-• Recording accrued expenses involves creating one journal entry at period-end and another once you complete the payment.
+• Recording accrued expenses involves creating two journal entries: one at period-end and another once the payment is completed.

-• Consider using accounting software and performing monthly reconciliations to manage your accrued expenses effectively.
+• Consider using accounting software and performing monthly reconciliations to effectively manage your accrued expenses.

-Let’s break down what you need to know to handle accrued expenses correctly, including what they are, why they matter to your business, and how to record them on your financial statements.
+In this article, we’ll break down everything you need to know about accrued expenses: what they are, why they matter, and how to record them on your financial statements.

 Jump to: